 Scouts and adults are expected to attend all meals and to be on time.
-Each pack will be assigned one or more tables.
-At each meal your pack must provide two "waiters" and one adult to help.
-The waiters report to the Dining Hall 25 minutes before each meal to set the tables for your den and clean up after the meal.
-The Dining Hall steward will instruct the waiters on how to prepare the tables for the meal.
+Each pack will be expected to sit together at each meal.
+Your pack must provide two "waiters" and one adult to help.
+The waiters report to the Dining Hall 15 minutes before each meal to set the tables for your den and clean up after the meal.
+The camp staff will instruct the waiters on how to prepare the tables for the meal.
 It is important that every scout take their turn as a waiter to learn responsibility.
 Waiters can leave once the Dining Hall steward has checked the tables and floor for cleanliness.